5and5/BO2-Remix/README.md

 - Standing on elevators make them move quicker
 - Key is given on spawn
 - Key can be used unlimited amount of times
-- Key can lock elevator in current position
+- Key can lock elevator in set positions

 ### Weapons